sbe1/dumbtemplates/README.md

     public static final DumbtemplateCollection templates = new DumbtemplateCollection.getInstance();

-    /* The loopValues argument below is a List&lt;Map&lt;String,Object&gt;&gt; of table row data that will be looped through by the doLoop() method and return a String containing all processed rows.
+    /* The loopValues argument below is a List<Map<String,Object>> of table row data that will be looped through by the doLoop() method and return a String containing all processed rows.
 The "table_row_template" is an HTML snippet that contains the HTML for a single table row and the StrSubstitutor ${placeholders} which will be used to build each row of the table. */ final String tableData = Template.doLoop(loopValues, templates.getTemplate("table_row_template"));